Hedron LogoAfternoon

 Captures every API request with details needed for billing.
 This usually means:

-Adding middleware to your API gateway
+• Adding instrumentation or middleware to your API gateway

-Logging to a streaming platform
+• Logging to a streaming platform or durable log store

-Storing events in a time-series database
+• Storing events in a database that supports time based queries

-Handling duplicates from retries
+• Handling duplicates from retries and idempotent requests

 Billing Engine

-Takes usage data and creates invoices:
+Takes usage data and creates invoices.
+It should:

-Applies your pricing model
+• Apply your pricing model and discounts

 Accounting Integration

-Connects billing to your financial system:
+Connects billing to your financial system so that:

-Records revenue in the right period
+• Revenue is recorded in the right period

 Tax Treatment